Meet the Wildscapers

 Sean Durbin

-Sean is a student of restoration agriculture who has helped craft many gardens in DFW and enjoyed getting his hands in the dirt for landscape projects across Texas.
+Sean is a current MLA student at the University of Minnesota, and long-time student of restoration agriculture who has helped craft many gardens in DFW and enjoyed getting his hands in the dirt for projects across Texas.

 His journey began with a Food not Lawns sign and garden tour of his neighbor’s yard.
 Walking among purple globe artichokes and snacking on fennel, lambs quarters, grapes, and other medicinal and edible plants opened his eyes to the possibilities of his own backyard.